woodgang2/PitchGrader/elo/track/README.md

   Swing Decision - calculated by fitting a model to predict swings based on the difference between the expected intrinsic value of a swing vs. the run value of a take.
 Final metric is based off how often they choose "correctly" compared to the league.
 It's a little funky right now, and I need to tinker with the model a little.

+**References**:
+Hershberger, R. (2017).
+With a Deliberate Attempt to Deceive: Correcting a Quotation Misattributed to Charles Eliot, President of Harvard.
+Baseball Research Journal, Spring 2017.